laanwj/sundog/README.md

 - Walking around the ship and in buildings.
 - Liftoff / Landing.
 - Sublight flight.
-- Warp (albeit without fancy effects).
+- Warp (with fancy effects).
 - Loading / reading save states (`l` and `s` respectively).
 - Ground combat.
 - Space combat.
+- Sound effects.
 - Touch screen support: a small area in the top-right of the screen has been designated as "cancel area" and will emulate a right-mouse click when touched.
-- Sound effects.

 Is it fully playable?
 Yes, I played it for quite a bit.
 All the critical things have been implemented, Though I cannot guarantee that there aren't any bugs